DuyunovNikita/rsschool-cv/cv.md

 # Duyunov Nikita

 ## Contacts

-* Location: Kurchatov, Russia
+- Location: Kurchatov, Russia
-* Phone: +79191781806
+- Phone: +79191781806
-* Email: kikuchonkin1962@gmail.com
+- Email: kikuchonkin1962@gmail.com
-* GitHub: DuyunovNikita
+- GitHub: DuyunovNikita

+## About Me

+I'm Nikita, I'm from Russia.
+I'm learning frontend profession and I'm also learning English.
+I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.